Sale 10 % Off. Enter code NEW10 at checkout. (Add item to cart, click on black cart icon, then "VIEW CART", then "Use Coupon Code").

 jewellery has gathered speed, partly because buyers have thrown off supposed superstition

-about pre-owned pieces and also because such necklaces and earrings
+about pre-owned pieces and also because such necklaces and earrings makes an attractive

 proposition for investors.